uoneway/uoneway/README.md

 ### Hi 👋, I'm Hangil :laughing:
 - :checkered_flag: I want to make a change in `daily life` of `learning` and `social interaction` through `NLP`.
-- :runner: I’m currently learning NLP, especially `summarization`, and hope to contribute to keep NLP good thing.
+- :runner: I am most interested in NLP, especially in `summarization`, and hope to contribute to keep NLP good thing.
 - :couple: I love to think and talk about ideas to change the world for the better, and believe the power of `link`, `diversity`, and `community`.
 - :pushpin: `NLP`, `(update) summarization`, `GNN`, `daily learning`, `community-based learning`, `teenagers`